 Since I can have up to four other people working with me at any given point, my office has several computers of different types to meet my various needs.
-In my office I have three large monitors.
+In my office, I have three large monitors.
 One is connected to a Mac Mini, one is connected to a MacBook Pro, and the third is connected to a ThinkPad Helix 2.
-We mirror the desktop on the ThinkPad and the Pro so that I can work in tandem with my readers, with them on the laptops and me on the oversized monitors.
+We mirror the desktop on the ThinkPad and the Pro so that I can work in tandem with my access assistants, with them on the laptops and me on the oversized monitors.
 With my face close to the screen and the content magnified, I can see somewhat.

 I have a wireless keyboard and mouse so that I can work with the large screen while my access assistant works on the laptop.
 Since we are looking at and controlling the same screen, we can work collaboratively.
 I give instructions and feedback, and they give visual descriptions, notify me of typos, and carry out commands.
 In addition to the stationary hardware, I also have a MacBook Air that my access assistants bring to seminars and group meetings to take notes.

 OrCam is a new and remarkably innovative tool for visually-impaired and blind people.
 It is a small device that you attach to glasses.
 It contains a smart camera that can read text, and projects audio through a mini earpiece.
 It is very easy to use, reading where you point your finger.
 OrCam enables you to read signs, books, newspapers, and so forth at a moment’s notice, and without assistance.
 OrCam can take and store photos and videos, memorize products and faces, tell you how many people are in front of you and identify their names (as you add their names to its database), and describe motion around you.

 The OrCam website contains much more information.
 Click the link below to check out their products :